What Is a Cataract?

 How Will I See After Cataract Surgery?

 Once the cloudy lens is removed, you will see a dramatic improvement in the clarity of your vision.
 Colors will be brighter, more vivid.
 And advanced lens implants, such as Tecnis, ReSTOR, and Crystalens, can deliver vision that is uniquely suited to your lifestyle.
-Dr. Warren will talk with you to understand your vision needs and can recommend a lens implant that gives you a fuller range of vision, allowing you to spend most of your day without glasses.
+Dr. Warren and Dr. Fay will talk with you to understand your vision needs and can recommend a lens implant that gives you a fuller range of vision, allowing you to spend most of your day without glasses.

 Will I Need to Wear Glasses After My Cataract Surgery?